 Notice that a decision may be made in the student’s absence based on the information currently available.

 The student must be given notice in writing of a summary of the charges and evidence to be presented in sufficient time to ensure an adequate opportunity to prepare for the hearing.
-The university will provide the student oral or written notification of the hearing at least three business days prior to the hearing date.
+The University will provide the student oral or written notification of the hearing at least five business days prior to the hearing date.
 Students may consent to a shorter notice period, if they so choose.

 5.7 Prehearing Conference